d-rideout/MeleeWizard/doc/HouseRules.md

   throat slitting ritual at the end of battles.
 (GMs: If characters keep unconscious enemies alive after the battle just to kill them later to get more xp out of them, then disallow all such throat-slitting-or-not xp.) -->
+* Any character wishing to use talent rules some day (including wizards) must choose three talents or languages to be studying using the following schedule:
+  - One during character generation (i.e. before playing with character)
+  - One after first gaming session (i.e. before start of second session)
+  - One after second session (i.e. before third)
+  This allows the character to choose talents and languages which may be relevant to the campaign, which is reasonable knowledge which the character will probably have from its experience before character generation.
+* A character who must forget talents or languages due to a permanent loss of IQ may bump a talent or language from one of its three 'learning slots', and replace it with the forgotten talent or language.

 These are the '**standard**' house rules.
 It will be convenient to allow variants, to facilitate play testing them.
 I will present the **named variants in boldface**, so that the choice of rules for a particular game can be easily described using these named variants.